KTC96/8-Bit-Bazaar/README.md

 4. Choose the **Tiny Turtle (Free)** plan.
 5. Keep the **Tags** field empty.
 6. Pick the nearest **Region** and **Data Center**.

+### Amazon Web Services

+This project uses AWS to store media and static files online, due to the fact that Heroku doesn't persist this type of data.

+Once you've created an AWS account and logged in, follow these series of steps to get your project connected.
+Make sure you're on the AWS Management Console page.

+### S3 Bucket

+1. Search for S3 in the AWS Management Console.
+2. Create a new bucket, name it (matching your Heroku app name), and choose your region.
+3. Untick "Block all public access," acknowledging the bucket will be public.
+4. Ensure ACLs are enabled with "Bucket owner preferred."
+5. In the Properties tab, enable static website hosting, set index.html and error.html, and click Save.
+6. In the Permissions tab, paste the provided CORS configuration.
+7. Copy your ARN string.
+8. In the Bucket Policy tab, use the Policy Generator to allow GetObject actions for your ARN.
+9. Before saving, add /* to the end of the Resource key.
+10. Save and in the ACL section, edit, enable List for Everyone, and accept the warning.

+### IAM

+1. Open IAM from the AWS Services Menu.
+2. Create a new group, e.g., "group-eight-bit-bazaar."
+3. In the Permissions tab, attach policies, including AmazonS3FullAccess.
+4. Create a new policy, e.g., "policy-eight-bit-bazaar," allowing S3 access to your bucket.
+5. Attach the policy to your group.
+6. Create a new user, e.g., "user-eight-bit-bazaar," with programmatic access, and add it to the group.
+7. Download the .csv containing the user's Access Key ID and Secret Access Key.

+### Final AWS Setup

+1. If DISABLE_COLLECTSTATIC is in Heroku Config Vars, remove it.
+2. In S3, create a "media" folder, upload existing media images, and grant public read access.
+3. Click Upload to complete.

+## Stripe API

+1. Obtain your test API keys from the Stripe dashboard.
+2. Use these keys:
+   - STRIPE_PUBLIC_KEY = Publishable Key
+   - STRIPE_SECRET_KEY = Secret Key
+   - STRIPE_WH_SECRET = Webhook Signing Secret

+## Gmail API

+1. Enable 2-Step Verification in Gmail.
+2. Navigate to Security > App passwords, generate a 16-character password for "Mail" with a custom name.
+3. Save the generated password.
+4. Use these keys:
+   - EMAIL_HOST_USER = user's Gmail email address
+   - EMAIL_HOST_PASS = user's 16-character API key

 ### Heroku Deployment